 When performing the face pull, slow and steady is the way to go.
 Make sure to keep your form and don't over do it.

 If you’re not already doing the face pull, you should get started today.
-It’s the perfect movement for strengthening your scapular retractors (rhomboids, traps, and latissimus dorsi muscles) which will improve posture and muscle imbalances.
+It’s the perfect scapular retraction exercise to strengthen your scapulars (rhomboids, traps, and latissimus dorsi muscles) which will improve posture and muscle imbalances.

 STANDING ONE-ARM HIGH CABLE ROW

 Step 1.
 Attach a single grip handle to the highest notch on the cable machine.